 Best Chain Lock

 The Kryptonite New York 1210 Chain Lock combines thick, cut-resistant links with a robust lock that makes it an ideal pick for parking in high-crime areas.
-At 8 pounds, 9 ounces, you might not want to carry it around on a daily basis, but it’s great when you’re locking up somewhere you can leave it, like your home or place of work.
+At 8 pounds, 9 ounces, it’s the heaviest one in our lineup.
+You might not want to carry it around on a daily basis, but it’s great when you’re locking up somewhere you can leave it, like your home or place of work.

 The 12-millimeter-thick, six-sided links made from strong, 3t hardened manganese steel mean the chain is highly resistant to cutting, and at 40 inches long, it’s easy to get around immovable objects and your frame.
 And a durable nylon webbing cover keeps the hefty chain from scratching your bike.